Aidunlin/MeanScout/README.md

 ]}
 ```

 Each template should have a `name` and an array of `metrics`.
 Optionally, a whitelist of `teams` can be included to restrict what team numbers can be entered.
+This does not apply to team suffixes.

 Each metric must have a `name` and a `type` (`toggle`, `number`, `select`, `text`, or `rating`).
 Use short/concise names for metrics.